 United Guards Services Ltd believes that the ethics demonstrated by our employees and indeed any persons providing services on our behalf should give all customers, shareholders, suppliers, colleagues, business partners and regulators confidence that the Company operates in a way which promotes best industry’s practices and while motivating and training its employees in such a manner, as to ensure that personal motives or actions.

 Therefore, all employees and any persons providing services on our behalf are expected to conduct themselves in accordance with this code at all times.
-This Code is to be read in conjunction with our Bribery and Corruption Policy as part of the company’s approach to ethical and responsible organisation.
+This Code is to be read in conjunction with our Bribery and Corruption Policy as part of the company’s approach to ethical and responsible organization.

 - We will comply with the law of each country in which we do business.

-- Will comply with all international laws related to the protection of Human Rights.
+- We will comply with all international laws related to the protection of Human Rights.

 - We will not offer to pay, solicit or accept bribes in any form whether directly or indirectly.
 This includes payment or receipts of “facilitation payments” which are small payments of gifts made as common practice in some countries to obtain approvals, permits etc.

 - We will not make political donations anywhere in the world.

 - We will not engage in commercial espionage or covert surveillance of our competitors.

 - We will record in our published accounts all material assets and liabilities and not maintain secret accounts.